Freelancing is often considered to be “too hard” or “not for everyone”.

 We all have passions that we love.
 Whether it’s sports, reading books, or climbing mountains, it’s that thing you just love doing.

-Although, once we get older we find ourselves drift apart from our passions.
+Although, once we get older we find ourselves drifting apart from our passions.
 Mostly because of busy jobs, family life, etc.

 Not for me.
 I was able to find time to pursue my passion for writing because of freelancing.